 Not that I have already attained, or am already perfected; but I press on, that I may lay hold of that for which Christ Jesus has also laid hold of me.
 Brethren, I do not count myself to have apprehended; but one thing I do, forgetting those things which are behind and reaching forward to those things which are ahead, I press toward the goal for the prize of the upward call of God in Christ Jesus.
 (Philippians 3:12-14)

-God wants us to observe the Days of Unleavened Bread year after year to remind us that we are not perfect and that our lives are a constant struggle against sin.
-When we deleaven our homes, we find that, no matter how hard we try, we cannot find every tiny crumb that may be imbedded in carpet or hidden behind an appliance.
-This illustrates how deceitful sin is and teaches us that we must constantly examine ourselves to purge it out of our lives.
+God wants us to observe the Feast of Unleavened Bread year after year to remind us that we are not perfect and that our lives are a constant struggle against sin.
+When we deleaven our homes, we find that, no matter how hard we try, we cannot find every tiny crumb that may be embedded in a carpet or hidden behind an appliance.
+This illustrates how deceitful sin is, teaching us that we must constantly examine ourselves to purge it out of our lives.
 Removing sin is hard work!
 The Days of Unleavened Bread remind us annually of this constant warfare that all Christians must wage throughout their lives.